bkcastro/UCSCMap/README.md

 - **Color Coding**: Buildings and routes are color-coded for easier identification.

 ## Using the Map
 To use the map, simply click on any building to view its information logged in the console.
-If you want to find a route from one building to another, click on your starting building, then select your destination, the route will be logged in your console.
+If you want to find a route from one building to another, click on the two buildings you want and the route will be generated.
+Note you can move around the map using the right click.

 ## Screenshot
 Here is a screenshot of the map in action: